 Summary

-NAND, which is the storage media in most SSDs, stores data in cells.
+NAND, which is the storage media in most solid state drives, stores data in cells.
 Each cell holds a charge that represents data.
 We’ll relate a cell to a battery as each cell layer is explained.
+For more information about Solidigm SSDs, read our white paper.

 SLC